HIPAA training not only protects patients. It also empowers employees.

 This aspect of HIPAA compliance covers any type of electronic transmission of or access to patient records or data.
 Electronic transmission protections must cover everything from email to any in-house communications on a private server.

 Employers are also legally obligated to evaluate their HIPAA-compliant security and privacy protocols to see that they are implemented.
 While the U.S. federal government does not specify a timeframe for this, they suggest that such evaluations are ongoing.
-This can help to identify potential weak spots in security and privacy and address them as soon as they are spotted.
+This can help to identify potential weak spots in security and privacy so you can address them as soon as they are spotted.

-The good news is that although your company is required by law to spend time and money on HIPAA training, you may already have some HIPAA-compliant practices in place.
+The good news is that although your company is required by law to spend time and money on HIPAA training for employees, you likely already have some HIPAA-compliant practices in place.
 Here are three steps to implement HIPAA compliance training.

 Step 1: See where you are